 The other really nice thing about these tools is that you don’t need a lot of technical experience to set them up.
-They come with different layout options (easy to select) and walk you through the process of setting it up.
-You can also track stats on number of views, etc.
+And these are all free.

 For creatives, people interested in social media, PR, communications, marketing, development, photography, art- these tools offer another way to showcase your work.
 For small business owners, consultants, independents, giggers- showcase what problems you have solved for others!
 Testimonials, white papers, videos, subject matter expertise, articles, etc- linking and sharing these within an online portfolio help build credibility.

 No, you aren’t going to want to submit this to a recruiter or through an online application, but it could be a great way to have a conversation with someone (networking) to visualize your background.
-This could be great for someone changing careers if set up properly!
+This could even be great for someone changing careers if set up properly!
 Check out 4 free infographic templates and see 10 examples of infographic resumes here.